Why do an internship?

-In fact, i-Cultiver will be employing CCC students right here on campus in the new biotech lab.
+In fact, i-Cultiver employs CCC students right here on campus in the new biotech lab.
 You can be paid to do biologic sample analysis, DNA sequencing work, or manufacturing a bio-product to be used in greenhouses.
 This is a year-round opportunity for students who do a great job in Biotech operations, Foundations in biotech, and science communication.

 Start now and make sure you are prepared to enter the life science job market when you want to get that job!

 I can only take one biotech course at CCC, which is the best to help me get an internship?

 Let’s take a look at the individual courses: